1959 Facts, Fun Trivia and History

 The Guggenheim Museum

-During screenings of the 1959 film The Tingler – a film about a creature that gets inside a person’s spine, causing them to feel a tingling which can only be stopped by screaming – buzzers were placed in random seats that caused the audience to feel tingling during the film.
+During screenings of the 1959 film The Tingler – a film about a creature that gets inside a person’s spine, causing them to feel a tingling that can only be stopped by screaming – buzzers were placed in random seats that caused the audience to feel tingling during the film.

-A 1959 earthquake in Montana caused an 80 million ton landslide that created Quake Lake, by blocking the Madison River in the Gallatin National Forest.
+A 1959 earthquake in Montana caused an 80 million ton landslide that created Quake Lake by blocking the Madison River in the Gallatin National Forest.
 28 people were killed.

 In 1959, Westerns were the most popular television shows.
 There were 26 running that year.

-In 1959 the FDA proposed a standard for peanut butter that was not finalized until a decision by the U.S District Court of Appeals in 1970.
+In 1959, the FDA proposed a standard for peanut butter that was not finalized until a decision by the U.S. District Court of Appeals in 1970.
 The final standard required a 90% peanut content.